 The landowners have publicly stated that they wholeheartedly agree that Wilton New Town needs to be supported by significant investment in key infrastructure including public transport and roads, new schools, access to health services and plenty of jobs and we have advocated this view for many years.

 The landowners have worked tirelessly over many years to ensure their plans will make for a self-supporting garden city providing homes, employment and facilities that represent the very best town planning and place-making principles.
 As part of this strong commitment, more than $500 million will be invested into the new community to fund essential infrastructure.
-This will comprise $178 million for State infrastructure, including major road upgrades, a public transport interchange, bus-only roads, two new public primary schools, a new public K- 12 school, a private K-12 school site, local playing fields and a recreational lake.
+This will comprise $178 million for State infrastructure, including major road upgrades, a public transport interchange, a road network that provides for efficient bus operation, two new public primary schools, a new public K- 12 school, a private K-12 school site, local playing fields and a recreational lake.
 In addition, around $350 million will be invested into local infrastructure including local roads and parks, community facilities, and a local aquatic centre.

 Environment and character